kyle-marshall/zhuli/README.md

 exposing your own functions to the global scope:
 - you can do this by defining a `context.ts` file in your preset directory.
 - You should have one named export called `context` within your `context.ts` file
-- any properties of `context` will be available in the global scope for your task tree functions
+- all properties of `context` will be available in the global scope for your task tree functions